Hendryboyz/aws/database/NoSQL/DynamoDB.md

 * Item in the table don't have to given the same attributes
 * Private by default.
 Users have to access DynamoDB througth the policies which give external identies permissions.
 * Resilient on regional basis.
 Store at least 3 replicas in different AZs.
+* Dynamodb have some initial burst capacity and it will be kept for users

+## Feature
+* Schemaless, key-value store
+* DynamoDB stream - allows for other services to take action based on **changes to dynamodb items**

 ## Terminologies
 * Table -> Table: a collection of items that share the same partition key and/or sort key in DynamoDB.